-Reporting of Those Unsafe to Drive Due to Age, Medical Condition immune from criminal or civil liability for so doing.
+Reporting of Those Unsafe to Drive Due to Age, Medical Condition

+A member of the [Department of Motor Vehicles Medical Advisory] board or other person making an examination and report of opinion, recommendation or advice to the Secretary of State in good faith is immune from criminal or civil liability for so doing.
 A physician or other person who becomes aware of a physical, mental or emotional impairment that appears to present an imminent threat to driving safety and reports this information to the Secretary of State in good faith is immune from criminal or civil liability for so doing.
 The immunity for damages under this subsection applies only to the extent that this immunity is not in conflict with federal law or regulation.